 If I had to describe myself in one word it would be: unique.
 But luckily I can use more than one word because this is my space to write whatever I want so let me also add the words: Charismatic, funny, and charming to the mix here.

 I'm from Vermont, the Burlington area.
 I lived there for over 30 years total.
-I've also lived in Roanoke, VA / Milwaukee, WI / Nashua, NH / Austin, TX and currently Boston, MA
+I've also lived in Roanoke, VA / Milwaukee, WI / Nashua, NH / Austin, TX / Boston, MA and currently in Bridgeport, CT

 For a middle-aged, middle-class dude from Vermont my life has been anything but middle-of-the road.
 I've dabbled in lots of stuff in my life.
 Hosting a live Sports Talk TV Show, racing a stock car at Thunder Road, hosting a radio show, running a website, announcing sporting events, hosted a podcast, performed stand-up comedy, and attended a ton of sporting events including Stanley Cup Finals (1993 in Montreal) and the NCAA Men's Basketball Final Four (St. Louis 2005) just to name a couple.